Skip to content

 "While investigating threat activity, I found ...what can I do with it?"

-— You, probably.
+— You, possibly.

 For any given observable, analysts can use this handbook to figure out what steps they should take to reveal potentially related malicious infrastructure or tooling.
 Every listed pivoting method can be performed using one or more tools (depending on preference or which platforms you have access to), and query examples are provided for the most commonly used tools.

-Diagrams are also included for easy and clickable navigation between artifact types, as in the following example or in the full map (the diagram may take a few seconds to load in your browser if you're visiting this website for the first time):
+Mermaid diagrams are also included for easy and clickable navigation between artifact types, as in the following example or in the full map (the diagram may take a few seconds to load in your browser if you're visiting this website for the first time):

 • Pivot Map